 Operator Note

 The real buyer problem is rarely “can AI generate the first version?”
 It is whether anyone will still trust the product after the first security scare, broken integration, billing edge case, or support escalation.
-The Hacker News and Indie Hackers threads surfaced in the research pack all converge on the same post-launch question: once the demo works, who owns the tests, secrets, refactors, and compliance risk?
+The Hacker News and Indie Hackers threads reviewed for this update converge on the same post-launch question: once the demo works, who owns the tests, secrets, refactors, and compliance risk?

 That matters because vibe-coded SaaS is most credible when the founder already understands the workflow deeply and can judge failure quickly.
 It is much less forgiving when the product handles payments, private customer data, or multi-step business logic that nobody has documented properly.